benyrfg/plg_task_kickmanagearticle/README.md

 - category from witch you need articles to move
 - category to which articles should be moved
 - custom field name where the date-time value is stored
-- date-time format you use, the default is "%d.%m.%Y %H:%i
+- date-time format you use, the default is "%d.%m.%Y %H:%i"

 Then, you set the interval of the task run.
 When the time stored in the custom field is greater than the current time, the plugin moves the article from Category A to Category B.